(d) Revenue recognition

 Rooms, Food and Beverage & Banquets: Revenue is recognised at the transaction price that is allocated to the performance obligation.
 Revenue includes room revenue, food and beverage sale and banquet services which is recognised once the rooms are occupied, food and beverages are sold and banquet services have been provided as per the contract with the customer.

-Management and Operating Fees: Management fees earned from hotels managed by the Company are usually under long-term contracts with the hotel owner.
-Under Management and Operating Agreements,
+Management and Operating fees: Management fees earned from hotels managed by the Company are usually under long-term contracts with the hotel owner.
+Under Management and Operating Agreements, the Company's performance obligation is to provide hotel management services and a license to use the Company's trademark and other intellectual property.

 Management and incentive fee is earned as a percentage of revenue and profit and are recognised when earned in accordance with the terms of the contract based on the underlying revenue, when collectability is certain and when the performance criteria are met.
 Both are treated as variable consideration.

-Membership Fees: Membership fee income majorly consists of membership fees received from the loyalty programme and Chamber membership fees.
+program and Chamber membership fees.
 In respect of performance obligations satisfied over a period of time, revenue is recognised at the allocated transaction price on a time-proportion basis.

-Loyalty Program: The Company is a co-partner in a loyalty programme, which is administered by a third party.
-This programme provides a material right to customers, in the form of award points, on eligible spends.
+Loyalty program: The Company is a co-partner in a loyalty programme, which is administered by a third party.
+This program provides a material right to customers, in the form of award points, on eligible spends.
 The promise to provide the discount through award points to the customer is therefore a separate performance obligation.
 The points so earned by such customers are accumulated and have a fixed redemption price.
 The revenues related to award points pertaining to the Company is deferred and a contract liability is created at the time of initial sales basis the points awarded to the customer and the likelihood of redemption, as evidenced by the Company's historical experience.
 On redemption or expiry of such award points, revenue is recognised at pre-determined rates.

-Contract Balances
+Contract balances

-a) Contract Assets
+a) Contract assets

 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Company performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.

-b) Contract Liabilities
+b) Contract liabilities

 A contract liability is the obligation to transfer services to a customer for which the Company has received consideration from the customer.
-If a customer pays consideration before the Company transfers goods or services to the customer, a
+If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognised when the payment is made.
+Contract liabilities are recognised as revenue when the Company performs under the contract (refer note 34(iii) for details on contract liabilities recognised by the Company).

 (e) Employee Benefits

 i.
-Short Term-Employment Benefits:
+Short-term-Employment Benefits:

-Short term employee benefits are expensed as the related services are provided.
+Short-term employee benefits are expensed as the related services are provided.
 A liability is recognised for the amount expected to be paid if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.

 ii.
 Post-Employment Benefits: